Cirrus-Minor/witchblast/readme.txt

 Next version
 - ADD New level with a new boss
 - ADD New items (star brooch, triple shot, magician robe)
-- ADD New familiars (2 types)
+- ADD New familiars (fire and target fairies)
-- ADD New monsters variants
+- ADD New monsters variants (rats with helmet, violet slime)
+- ADD New monster (bubble)
+- ADD Explosions
+- ADD Chest's trap
 - ADD New tiles : holes
 - ADD New decorative tiles
 - ADD Display of health items on the minimap
+- ADD Display of the damage in the game area
 - ADD New graphics for Rat King
 - MOD Health items drop's rate decreases
 - MOD Rat King berserk's mode is easier now